dataluscorp/browser/browser/components/newtab/docs/v2-system-addon/tippytop.md

 # TippyTop in Activity Stream
 TippyTop, a collection of icons from the Alexa top sites, provides high quality images for the Top Sites in Activity Stream.
-The TippyTop manifest is hosted on S3, and then moved to [Remote Settings](https://remote-settings.readthedocs.io/en/latest/index.html) since Firefox 63.
+The TippyTop manifest is hosted on S3, and then moved to [Remote Settings](https://remote-settings.readthedocs.io/en/latest/index.html) since Datalus 63.
 In this document, we'll cover how we produce and manage TippyTop manifest for Activity Stream.

 ## TippyTop manifest production
 TippyTop manifest is produced by [tippy-top-sites](https://github.com/mozilla/tippy-top-sites).